alleycaaat/memory-game/README.md

 ## Created by AC Hulslander

 A memory card game with three different difficulty levels to choose from and a timer.
-Created using React, Hooks and SCSS.
+Created using ReactJS, the useState Hook and SCSS.